ida-arbeitszeit/workers-control-deployment/README.rst

 Update dependencies
 ===================

-There is a handy python update script in this repository, "update_repository.py", that automatically creates a remote branch with updated flake inputs.
-Run ``python update_repository.py`` to use it.

-A more manual update process is as follows:
+The update process is as follows:

 - Make sure that you have checked out the newest version of this repository on your local machine.